MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -EncryptionDoubleKeyEncryptionUrl
-???

-This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false.
+This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: String